-Since its founding in 1961, nearly 220,000 American men and women have responded to the call to serve in the Peace Corps.
+Since its founding in 1961, nearly 235,000 Americans have responded to the call to serve in the Peace Corps.

-They have lived and worked side by side with people in more than 60 countries around the world.
-That same spirit of peace and friendship through service inspired nearly 23,000 individuals to apply for a Peace Corps assignment last year.
+Peace Corps Volunteers have lived and worked side by side with communities in 141 countries around the world.
+That spirit of peace and friendship through service inspires thousands of people to apply for Peace Corps assignments.

 Applying to become a Peace Corps Volunteer is a competitive process.
 Many positions have minimum education, work or volunteer experience, or language requirements to qualify for consideration.
 There are a wide range of required and desired skills for our positions, so make sure to read each job posting carefully.
 For many positions, a bachelor’s degree or 5 years of professional experience are the minimum qualifications.

 Because Peace Corps Volunteers serve at the invitation of host country governments, hosting nations have the right to identify their own needs.
 In some cases, the needs identified by host governments may be highly technical, and individuals with advanced skills, experience and qualifications are required to fill these needs.
 Outside of these cases, the Peace Corps is able to accept candidates with 5 years of professional experience who do not possess bachelor’s degrees.